-The teacher (and the SENDCo if necessary) will revise the outcomes and support in light of the pupil's progress and development, and in consultation with the pupil and their parents/carers.
+The teacher and the SENDCo will revise the outcomes and support in light of the pupil's progress and development, and in consultation with the pupil and their parents/carers.

-Levels of Support
+Levels of support

-School-based SEND provision - SEN Support
+School-based SEND provision

 Pupils receiving SEND provision will be placed on the school's SEND register.
-These pupils have needs that can be met by the school through the graduated approach, through SEN Support.
+These pupils have needs that can be met by the school through the graduated approach.
 Where the pupil's needs cannot be adequately met with in-house expertise, staff will consider involving an external specialist as soon as possible.